muppet9010/Factorio-Inbuilt-Lighting/README.md

 # Factorio-Inbuilt-Lighting

-Options to add a free inbuilt light to power poles and optionally turrets that can use no power and run without a power connection, or can have a power cost set.
-Is a pure QOL mod designed for streamers, youtube or anyone who wants to be able to see their base early game when zoomed out.
-Its intended for use before night vision goggles, and then when the lighting settings are turned off it removes all of the inbuilt lighting so night vision looks natural.
-There is the option to require a cheap early game research to unlock the feature.
+- Options to add a free inbuilt light to power poles and optionally turrets that can use no power and run without a power connection, or can have a power cost set.
+- Is a pure QOL mod designed for streamers, youtube or anyone who wants to be able to see their base early game when zoomed out.
+- Its intended for use before night vision goggles, and then when the lighting settings are turned off it removes all of the inbuilt lighting so night vision looks natural.
+- Blueprint friendly as they are regular power poles, so no modded entities in your exported Blueprint, just no lights either.

 Options